bbauer87/contribution_sentdex/README.md

 # Dinamic use of classes for sentdex Tkinter tutorial
-Following sentdex tutorial in Youtube [Multiple Windows/Frames in Tkinter GUI with Python - Tkinter tutorial Python 3.4 p.
+Following [Sentdex](https://github.com/Sentdex) tutorial in Youtube [Multiple Windows/Frames in Tkinter GUI with Python - Tkinter tutorial Python 3.4 p.
 4](https://www.youtube.com/watch?v=jBUpjijYtCk&list=PLQVvvaa0QuDclKx-QpC9wntnURXVJqLyk&index=4), you have to hardcode a line each time you create a new class that's a page.

 This solution try to offer a dinamic way of iterating throught the classes that should be in SeaofBTCapp's constructor loop.